Cholsey and Wallingford Railway: History

 The first proposals for the Cholsey to Wallingford line date from 1861, and envisaged an independently owned route from Cholsey to Princes Risborough via Wallingford, Benson, Watlington and Chinnor.
 This line would have been a through route, with junctions with the Great Western Railway at Cholsey and the Wycombe Railway at Princes Risborough.
-In 1862, a Bill was presented to Parliament for a short branch from Cholsey to Wallingford, but this was withdrawn early in 1863, before it had come up for consideration.
-It was replaced by the Wallingford and Watlington Railway Bill which was passed by Parliament in July 1864.
+In 1862, a bill was presented to Parliament for a short branch from Cholsey to Wallingford, but this was withdrawn early in 1863, before it had come up for consideration.
+It was replaced by the Wallingford and Watlington Railway Bill which was passed by Parliament as the Wallingford and Watlington Railway Act 1864 (27 & 28 Vict. c. cclxvi) in July 1864.

 The W&WR opened as far as Wallingford on 2 July 1866.
 Unfortunately, two months earlier, in May 1866, the Overend, Gurney & Co bank had crashed, causing the severest financial crisis of the nineteenth century.
-The Bank Rate was raised to 10%, making it impossible for the W&WR to raise the capital for its planned continuation to Watlington.
+The bank rate was raised to 10%, making it impossible for the W&WR to raise the capital for its planned continuation to Watlington.
 In 1871, Parliament consented to the railway abandoning its plans for the line beyond Wallingford.
 The company was sold to the GWR in 1872.

 The railway became popularly known as the Wallingford Bunk.
-The Curator of the Cholsey and Wallingford Railway Museum attributes the following story to the late Mrs Harold Gale.
+The curator of the Cholsey and Wallingford Railway Museum attributes the following story to the late Mrs Harold Gale.
 "Around the turn of the century, the loco did a 'bunk'.
 It left Cholsey station without its coaches.
 Harold and Len Gale, returning from football in Reading, had uncoupled the loco while it waited in the bay platform."

 The line closed to passengers in 1959, and the last British Rail goods traffic into the old Wallingford Station ran in 1965.
 However most of the line was retained to serve the maltings adjacent to the railway to the south of Hithercroft Road, Wallingford.
 Rail service to this plant ceased in 1981 when BR removed the junction at Cholsey.
 The Cholsey and Wallingford Railway Preservation Society was then formed to conserve the line for tourist services.
 It first ran train rides for the public in 1985, with regular advertised services over the full available length of the line beginning in 1997.
 Steam traction has also been reintroduced.

+In 2026, services were suspended for approximately one month after a traffic collision at the crossing with the A4130.